 About the instructor

-Cheryl Manzella has worked as a swimwear designer for various designers such as Juicy, Calvin Klein, and Donna Karen.
+Cheryl Manzella has worked as a swimwear designer for various designers such as Juicy, Calvin Klein, and Donna Karan.
 She attended the Fashion Institute of Technology and NY Institute of Technology.
-She started her career as a student at Wilson Tech’s fashion merchandising/ design program.
+She started her career as a student at Wilson Tech’s fashion program.